dmotz/trystero/README.md

   Returns a pair containing a function to send the action to peers and a function to register a listener.
-The sender function takes any JSON-serializable value as its first argument (primitve or object) and takes an optional second argument of a peer ID to send to.
+The sender function takes any JSON-serializable value as its first argument (primitive or object) and takes an optional second argument of a peer ID to send to.
 By default it will broadcast the value to all peers in the room.
 If `makeAction()` was called with a second argument of `true`, the sender function will accept binary